open level vinyasa

 come as you are.
 A open-level and well-rounded practice that’s appropriate for those with experience in group classes.
 The word vinyasa means “to place in a special way.”
 Expect to receive verbal cueing that encourages attention, clarity of movement, and awareness of breath.

-A place to begin or to begin again.
-Break down key poses, standard breathing exercises, and foundational alignment within an accessible format for linking breath to movement.
+a place to begin or begin again.
+In this entry-level class, we will break down key poses, practice standard breathing exercises, establish foundational alignment, and begin linking breath to movement.
 Appropriate for anyone who wants to concentrate on the fundamentals.
 No prior experience expected.

 yoga for seniors

-Re-awaken the body.
-This is a practice designed to meet the needs of olderadults looking to gain strength, flexibility, and balance by working with breath and movement.
-Attention to alignment andmodifications to postures are applied withthe purpose of protecting bone, muscle, and joint health—particularly important for those who have experienced hip or knee replacement, arthritis, bone loss, and injury.
+re-awaken the body.
+This open-level practice is designed to meet the needs of older adults looking to gain strength, flexibility, and balance by working with breath and movement.
+Attention to alignment and modifications to postures are applied with the purpose of protecting bone, muscle, and joint health—particularly important for those who have experienced hip or knee replacement, arthritis, bone loss, and injury.

 starting at 60+.
 This class caters to older adults looking to gain strength, flexibility, and balance by working with breath and movement, beginning with the fundamentals of yoga postures, alignment, and breathing techniques.

 come together.
 An open-level practice that’s appropriate for those with experience in group classes.
 This is a community building class led by a certified teacher new to the Now Yoga schedule and/or who wishes to donate their class to a cause.
 This class is offered by donation.
 Proceeds from Sundays 4:30pm with Katie Worrall are donated to the Now Yoga Diversity and Inclusion Scholarship Fund, which you can learn more about here.